Subaru Crosstrek Insurance Rates

 Rates are averaged for all Subaru Crosstrek models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a brief review of the concepts that were covered in the charts and tables above.
+The following is a brief summary of the concepts that were covered above.

-- Drivers age 20 and younger are expensive to insure, as much as $375 per month if comprehensive and collision insurance is included
+- Teens are expensive to insure, as much as $375 a month if full coverage is included

 Rate Tables and Charts